johnsellin93/grab/README.md

 The context file maintains a growing repository investigation history, making it easier to build context for large-scale debugging and codebase analysis.

-# What grab Solves

-AI-assisted debugging breaks down when:

-- Context is incomplete
-- Relevant implementation details are missing
-- Irrelevant files pollute the prompt
-- The model is forced to guess missing code

-grab fixes this through explicit context selection and incremental context accumulation.

-Developers often:

-- search across many files
-- copy fragmented snippets
-- miss related code
-- lose directory structure
-- paste partial context into AI tools

-That causes AI to guess.

-grab fixes this by making context explicit, accumulated, and reusable.

 ## Why grab Exists